depositar/ckanext-data-depositario/doc_en/user-guide.rst

 * *Activity stream* -- see the history of recent changes to the dataset

-* *Groups* -- see any group associated with this dataset.
+* *Topics* -- see any topic associated with this dataset.

 If the dataset is of interest, you can opt to be notified of changes to it by using the "Follow" button on the dataset page.
 See the section